jilliangmeehan/viatrix/content/notes/books/vera's melancholy.md

 "No!
 This has nothing to do with me!"
 Sachi yelled as the dragon cast him into the sky.

 And just like that, the battle between the dominant species of Andromeda and the ancient giant dragon was over.

+> [!NOTE] 🔖
+> the war with the second who came and the vishaps?

 ---